-Georgia medical care programs for uninsured.
+Georgia medical care programs for uninsured and health insurance plans.

 Income limits are in place as well.
 While some of these resources may require enrollees to pay a portion of the bill, other programs will provide free health care to the needy and cover all costs.
 Oftentimes care is available on a sliding fee scale, so participants will need to pay only what they can afford to.
 The primary medical assistance programs in Georgia are listed below.